RonItelman/HealthIQ/README.md

 ## Architecture

 - `index.html` - Main PWA application
+- `api/claude.js` - Vercel serverless function
-- `claude-proxy.js` - Node.js proxy server for Claude API
+- `healthiq-gist.html` - Standalone version for GitHub Gist
+- `vercel.json` - Vercel configuration

+## License & Usage

+This is open source software.
+Feel free to:
+- Use for personal health tracking
+- Deploy your own instance
-- `package.json` - Dependencies for the proxy server
+- Modify for your needs

-## Security Note

-Never commit your API key to the repository.
-Always use environment variables.
+- Share with others who need it

+See [COMMERCIALIZATION.md](COMMERCIALIZATION.md) for business use guidelines.